RhythmusByte/My-Journey/README.md

-# My-Journey

-This repository is used for saving snippets, notes, programs, etc.
+`This repo is used to store some files created while I'm learn JavaScript`

-> Ignore this repository
+> Ignore this repo